Simple linear regression models

 We can implement the following test statistic to try our hypotheses:

-If the error variable \displaystyle{\varepsilon} is normally distributed, the test statistic has a Student’s t distribution with n-2 degrees of freedom.
+If the error variable is normally distributed, the test statistic has a Student’s distribution with degrees of freedom.
 The rejection region depends on whether or not we are doing a one or two tail test (two-tail test is most typical).

 In the Odometer example we get: